NiraOra/confluence-flashcards-project/README.md

 # Cardify.ai - A Forge Custom-UI Flashcard App

 This project is a Forge app that allows users to make flashcards in a flash!
+Contributors: Zac Moses, Maddie Marum, Kristina Nunag, Mohan Das and Niranjana Arun Menon

 This Forge app consists of Four Modules that were implemented: